MT-CTF/capturetheflag/docs/ctf-api.md

 ==================================
 # Introduction
 Capture the Flag is a Luanati(formerly Minetest) based game.
 The following API docs covers the various mods which make up the game.
 If you have any difficulty in understanding this, please read [Programming in Lua](http://www.lua.org/pil/).
 If you see a deficiency in the API, feel free to attempt to add the functionality in the engine and API, and to document it here.
 All mods are contained in the `/mods/` folder.
+If you are unsure of the implementation of the function, please search for the function in the repository.

 # List of all Mods.
 - api